5 issues of BBC Good Food for £5

 Tip the dough onto a lightly floured work surface and knead for 10-15 mins, or until smooth.
-Place in a lightly oiled bowl, cover with a damp cloth and leave to rise for 2 hrs, or until doubled in size.
+Put in a lightly oiled bowl, cover with a damp cloth and leave to rise for 2 hrs, or until doubled in size.

 Roll out the dough into a long sausage shape, about 3cm thick, then cut into pieces that are about 3cm wide – you should have 18.
 In the palm of your hand, roll each piece of dough into a ball and leave to rest for 2-3 mins.

 Use a rolling pin to roll out each ball, one by one, into an oval shape about 3-4mm thick.
 Rub the surface of the dough ovals with oil and brush a little oil over a chopstick.
 Place the oiled chopstick in the centre of each oval.
 Fold the dough over the chopstick, then slowly pull out the chopstick.

 Cut 18 squares of baking parchment and put a bun on each.
-Transfer to a baking tray, cover with a clean tea towel or lightly oiled cling film and leave to prove in a warm place for 1 hr 30 mins, or until doubled in size.
+Transfer to a baking tray, cover with a clean tea towel and leave to prove in a warm place for 1 hr 30 mins, or until doubled in size.